Anna Eshoo: Human rights

 Eshoo is a strong supporter of the gay rights movement.
 In 1992, when a gay-bashing mailer was directed at Supervisor Tom Nolan (the first openly gay supervisor in San Mateo and her opponent for her congressional seat), Eshoo stood fast in defending him, his record and years of service.
 She opposed the Marriage Protection Amendment and the Marriage Protection Act.
 Her website called the bill "discriminatory, singling out for the first time a minority to prevent their interests from being considered by the highest courts in the land."

 As one of just two Assyrian members of Congress, Eshoo has worked hard to protect indigenous Assyrian Christians in Iraq from continuing religious persecution and political exclusion.
 She authored an amendment to H.R.
 2601, the Foreign Relations Authorization Act, stating that "special attention should be paid to the welfare of Chaldo-Assyrians and other indigenous Christians in Iraq."

 Eshoo has been a strong supporter of the congressional resolution recognizing the Armenian genocide.
 She also supports closer ties between Armenia and the U.S.

 Eshoo has fought strongly against certain provisions of the Patriot Act, particularly Section 215 (Access to Business Records), which gives federal investigators the right to obtain any tangible business record without a subpoena.

-Eshoo also introduced "Kevin's law," which would have given the U.S. Department of Agriculture the power to close down plants that produce contaminated meat.
+Eshoo also introduced "Kevin's law", which would have given the U.S. Department of Agriculture the power to close down plants that produce contaminated meat.

-As an Assyrian and Armenian American, Eshoo is co-chair and co-founder of the Religious Minorities in the Middle East Caucus.
+As an Assyrian and Armenian American, Eshoo was co-chair and co-founder of the Religious Minorities in the Middle East Caucus.
 She also serves on the Board of Advisors of The Institute on Religion and Public Policy, a freedom of religion organization.

 In August 2024, Eshoo called on the Food and Drug Administration to scrutinize clinical trials conducted in the People's Republic of China for threats to intellectual property and forced participation using the Uyghur people.